 Blanc de Noir(s) is a designation not officially defined in the wine law, but tolerated by the wine control authorities.
 It literally means "white wine made from red grape(s)."
-Often, a Weissherbst is referred to as a Blanc de Noir (single red varietal processed to produce a light-colored wine).
+Often, a Weissherbst is referred to as a Blanc de Noir (single red variety processed to produce a lightcolored wine).